openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-ref-variables.rst

       For example usage, see :term:`BB_GIT_SHALLOW`.

+   :term:`BB_GIT_DEFAULT_DESTSUFFIX`
+      The default destination directory where the Git fetcher unpacks the source code.
+If this variable is not set, the source code is unpacked in a directory named "git".

    :term:`BB_GIT_SHALLOW`
       Setting this variable to "1" enables the support for fetching, using and generating mirror tarballs of `shallow git repositories <https://riptutorial.com/git/example/4584/shallow-clone>`_.